 Nenskra hydropower dam

-Nenskra dam is a controversial project which, once completed, will flood a large parts of the upper Nenska valley and diver water from both Nenskra and Nakra rivers.
-The project is being pushed by Georgian authorities (and funded by EIB) who try to exploit country’s hydropower resources.
+Nenskra dam is a controversial project which, once completed, will flood a large parts of the upper Nenskra valley and divert water from both Nenskra and Nakra rivers.
+The Korean-Georgian joint venture is being pushed by Georgian authorities who try to exploit the country’s hydropower resources.
 The problem is that in "the hunt for megawatts", other social and environmental impacts are ignored.
 The mood within the local population is also quite mixed: while some strongly condemn the construction, others are looking forward to more job opportunities and improved infrastructure, especially roads.
 As usual for such projects, the acting companies also try to buy the locals’ support; in Nakra the school building has been fully renovated, a new football pitch has been sponsored, and the village's mineral spring turned into a barbeque place with a small Svanetian tower.
 The trail doesn’t directly pass through the construction site but still, the dam is a big theme in the area and most of the people will have a strong opinion about it, so you should know what's going on there.

 Description of the route

-The marked trail begins in Chuberi.
-There is a bridge over the Nenskra river and that is also starting point of the trail (there is an infopanel with the map of trail as well).
+The marked trail begins in Chuberi, by the bridge over Nenskra river (there is an infopanel with the map of trail as well).
 Chuberi is a small village, there are just a couple of guesthouses and a small shop.

 The longer but more comfortable route follow the track which serpentines up towards Zemo Marghi.
 Just don´t forget to turn left on the crossroad before the village in order to cross the river Markhi (there is a bridge).
 You can turn right, pass a gate and take a shortcut to reconnect the the official trail.

 After both routes merge, the trail crosses Zemo Marghi village, leading you through four cattle gates.
 Then it goes through pastures and woods, staying close to the Marghi river until it reaches the hut/shelter.
 From there on you will walk in a wood until you reach its border.
-There is the end of the dirt road as you get to another huts.
+There is the end of the dirt road as you get to another hut.

-There are again two possibilities.
-One trail crosses Marghi river, turns a bit south and goes up and down around the valley, just beneath the steep slopes.
-I chose the current official trail, which is newly marked - keep to the left of the Marghi river until you hit the signpost and then turn left up the small ridge which separates valleys of Marghi and Tita rivers.
+From here, follow the trail to the left of Marghi river until you hit the signpost and then turn left up the small ridge which separates the valleys of the Marghi and the Tita rivers.
 Soon you will reach several huts.
 There is again a dirt road that leads past a small lake (in late season nearly dried out) to the last hut before the pass.
 The hut is in a bad condition and not suitable for sleeping, but nearby is enough space to put tents and water is also not far - an ideal place to camp if you left Chuberi late.

 From the hut, the trail continues to the east, towards the elevation covered with rhododendrons.
-But instead of climbing it, it bypasses it from the left side and then slowly climbs on the southern side of the valley, until you reach the pass 600 meters up.
-Along the trail, there is a lot of eroded parts and landslides but none of those sections looked really dangerous.
+But instead of climbing it, it bypasses it from the left side and then slowly climbs on the southern side of Tita valley until it reaches the pass 300 meters higher.
+Along the trail, there are some eroded parts and landslides but none of those sections looked really dangerous.
 There may be also snow (it was there in the beginning of July when we were there) so bring good shoes and possibly hiking poles.

 Utviri pass has the altitude of 2711 meters, but is quite unremarkable - flat and grassy.
 If you have few more hours to spare and would like to climb even higher, a good destination is the 3225m high mountain South Kirar which offers stunning views in all directions.
 To reach it, just follow the top of the ridge in the southern direction - the climb is non-technical.

-Once you descend from the Utviri pass, the trail continues leftwards, following the yellow signposts, until you cross the glacier stream Utviri.
+Finally, you will see a large square boulder ahead.
+The trail here sharply turns to the left and drops to the Utviri stream.
 In the spring and early summer, the stream may be swollen from the melting glaciers and has to be crossed on foot (there is no bridge).

-This article was written by Czech hiker Miloš Hejný who finished the trail in the early summer of 2018.
+This article was originally written by Czech hiker Miloš Hejný who finished the trail in the early summer of 2018.
 Updated by me after I walked it in 2019.
 Chloé Tremblay and Philipp Bienek hiked the other way around from Chuberi to Nakra in August 2022 and provided their remarks and further pictures.
 Thanks a lot!